 A system administrator of the document management software would merely have to determine which tiers of file accessibility should be applied to employees on an employee-by-employee or group of employee basis.

-This example serves as a microcosm for how document management software could prevent ransomware attacks, too.
+This example serves as a microcosm for how document management software can prevent malicious ransomware attacks, too.

-Ransomware is one of the most pervasive and threatening forms of data breach this year, and most businesses remain unaware of how exposed they are to impending attacks.
+Ransomware is one of the most pervasive and threatening forms of data breaches, and most businesses remain unaware of how exposed they are to impending attacks.

 How Ransomware Can Ruin Your Business